 WALT understand the effect and impact of the transatlantic slave trade on both British society and the world at large WALT understand why historically people have campaigned for freedom WALT understand what an activist is and what an activist does.
-WALT understand the importance of legislation (the law) that abolished slavery but also prevents discrimination today etc. English WALT Write an information leaflet about the slave trade.
-WALT Read and respond to the story 'Freedom'.
-WALT Write a missing chapter for the story 'Freedom'.
-WALT Write a newspaper report about the Zong massacre trial.
-Mathematics WALT Understand ratio, algebra and decimal numbers.
-Personal, Social and Emotional Development PSCHE: How can the media influence people?
+WALT understand the importance of legislation (the law) that abolished slavery but also prevents discrimination today etc. Languages Sports WALT recognise, say and write some nouns for sports.
+WALT recognise and use parts of the verb to play in the present tense.
+WALT express a like or a dislike and my opinion about a sport.
+WALT express simple opinions about sports.